 - prepare your bushfire relocation kit

 - be aware of the different types of alerts and warnings.

-Find out what the fire danger rating is for your area by listening to bushfire alerts on the radio or by checking online.
+Find out what the fire danger rating is for your area by listening to bushfire alerts on the radio or by going to the SecureNT website.